Stephen V. Harkness

 Stephen Vanderburgh Harkness (November 18, 1818 – March 6, 1888) was an American businessman based in Cleveland, Ohio.
 He invested as a silent partner with John D. Rockefeller, Sr. in the founding of Standard Oil and served as a director of Standard Oil until his death.

 Early life

 Stephen Harkness was born on November 18, 1818, in Fayette, New York, to David M. Harkness and Martha Cook.
 His mother died before he turned two, and his father moved with Stephen to the Western Reserve region of Northeast Ohio.
+He also had a sister Martha A Harkness(Russell) who was born in 1820.
 They settled in Milan.
 The widower David married Elizabeth Ann Caldwell Morrison.
-They had a son Daniel M. Harkness.
+They had a son, Daniel M. Harkness.

 After David died in 1825, the widow Elizabeth took the two boys back to Seneca County, New York, where she had grown up.
 She married Isaac Flagler, a Presbyterian minister in Milton.
 They also had a son together, Henry Flagler.

 Career

 At age twenty-one, after finishing his apprenticeship as a harness maker, Stephen Harkness moved to Bellevue, Ohio with his paternal uncle Lamon G. Harkness.
 Stephen worked for a time in harness making but in 1855, he set up a distillery in Monroeville, Ohio and it became successful.